department-of-veterans-affairs/va.gov-team/products/header-footer/initiatives/2024-federal-standardized-header-footer/research/phase2-AT/conversation-guide.md

 *RECORD: directly / indirectly successful (incl. search) / needed help / unsuccessful*

-- *(IF TIME & if didn't use Find a Form)* Is there another way that you could do this task from this web page?
+- *(IF TIME & if didn't use Find a Form)* Is there another way that you could do this task from this website?
 - *(If need more prompting)* You want to find the application form to fill out online.

 ### Task 6: [Careers at VA]--SKIP IF RUNNING OUT OF TIME
 *(make sure that p is at top of page w/header menus closed, or ask to do this)*

 I want you to pretend that you're job hunting, and you're wondering if you could get a job at the VA.
-How might you do that from this web page?
+How might you do that from this website?

 *RECORD navigation: header > **megamenu > Careers and employment > Find VA careers and support** / **footer > More resources (mobile only) > Careers at VA** / search / mobile search*

 *RECORD: directly / indirectly successful (incl. search) / needed help / unsuccessful*

-- *(IF TIME & if didn't use footer)* Is there another way that you could do this task from this web page?
+- *(IF TIME & if didn't use footer)* Is there another way that you could do this task from this website?

 ### Task 7: [Contact VA]
 *(make sure that p is at top of page w/header menus closed, or ask to do this)*